nohatekate/what_is_the_plan_p3/README.md

     - As a user I want comment on hangout
     - As a user (host of group) I want to invite people to my group
     - As a user I want to remove myself from a group
-    - As a user I want to add photos to a group